SeuntjensLab/Easy_HCR/README.md

 # Usage
 **NOTE: All of the following commands should be run from inside the folder of the script**.
-Check the first step of the installation on how to do it
+Check the first step of the installation on how to do it.

 To activate the environment and launch jupyter, run the following commands